pbodybrooks/ExpressJS-Note-Taker-parkerBrook/README.md

 # ExpressJS Note Taker ![License](https://img.shields.io/badge/License-MIT-brightgreen.svg)

 ## Description
 This project features a note-taking application that allows users to enter a new note consisting of a note title and note text.
 Notes can be saved and will appear in the left column once the save icon is clicked.
 It also features note-delete functionality as well to allow users to delete old, unused, or unwanted notes.
-The application uses express for handling of routes, fs for the writing of files, and uuids to assign unique ids to each note, allowing us to delete them.

 ## Table of Contents